There’s scarcely been any cooking in my selection of quark desserts this week but in this one you will actually need to use the oven.

-Then mix the ingredients for a standard crumble (try my mini apple crumbles in this post) but instead of topping the fruit, simply bake the crumble on a baking sheet lined with parchment paper.
+Then mix the ingredients for a standard crumble (use my mini apple and blackberry crumbles ) but instead of topping the fruit, simply bake the crumble on a baking sheet lined with parchment paper.
 It will only need ten minutes or so and without the wet fruit underneath, watch it doesn’t dry out and burn.

 Let the cooked crumble mix cool down and when it’s cooled completely decant layers of the rhubarb compote, some vanilla quark and crumble mix into glasses.